Tutte Invariants for Alternating Dimaps: Definitions and Notation

 \section{Definitions and Notation}

 Our notation is mostly standard.
 Alternating dimap notation and terminology is as in \cite{Farr2018}.
 We let $ D $ be an alternating dimap throughout this section, unless otherwise stated.

+An embedded graph is \emph{2-cell embedded} if each of its faces is homeomorphic to an open unit disc.

-An alternating dimap is 2-cell embedded in a disjoint union of orientable 2-manifolds (surfaces).
+A \emph{dimap} is an embedded directed graph that is 2-cell embedded in a disjoint union of orientable surfaces (or 2-manifolds).

+An \emph{alternating dimap} is a dimap without isolated vertices where, for each vertex, the sequence of edges incident with it is directed inwards and outwards alternately in a cyclic order around the vertex.
 All vertices have even degree.
-The sequence of edges incident with each vertex is directed inwards and outwards alternately.
 An alternating dimap may have loops and multiple edges.
 If an alternating dimap contains no vertices, edges, or faces, it is the \emph{empty alternating dimap}.
 Let $ u,v \in V(D) $.
 We use $ uv $ to represent an edge directed from $ u $ to $ v $, hence $ uv \ne vu $ in this context.
 We call $ v $ the \emph{head} and $ u $ the \emph{tail} of the edge.
-The sets of vertices, edges, and faces, and the number of connected components of $ D $, are denoted by $ V(D) $, $ E(D) $, $ f(D) $, and $ k(D) $, respectively.
+The sets of vertices, edges, and faces, and the number of connected components of $ D $, are denoted by $ V(D) $, $ E(D) $, $ F(D) $, and $ k(D) $, respectively.
 The number of clockwise faces (c-faces) and the number of anticlockwise faces (a-faces) of $ D $ are denoted by $ \cface(D) $ and $ \aface(D) $, respectively.
 An \emph{in-star} is the set of edges directed into a vertex.
 The in-star that is directed into a vertex $ v $ is denoted by $ I(v) $.
 The number of in-stars of $ D $ is denoted by $ \instar(D) $.
-The next edge after $ e \in E(D) $ going around a clockwise face (respectively, an anticlockwise face) is the \emph{right successor} (respectively, \emph{left successor}) of $ e $.
+The next edge after $ e \in E(D) $ going around a clockwise face (respectively, an anticlockwise face) in the direction indicated by $ e $ is the \emph{right successor} (respectively, \emph{left successor}) of $ e $.